eliwinkelman/eliwinkelman.github.io/_posts/2019-02-19-The-Trouble-with-Buoyancy-in-an-Elevator.md

 ---
 layout: post
-title: The Trouble with Buoyancy in an Elevator
+title: Trouble with Buoyancy in an Elevator
 published: false
 ---